-This page is to provide information to the public, other organisations and rough sleepers who have access to the internet
+This page is to provide information to the public, other organisations and people sleeping rough

-WHO CAN I INFORM THAT I'VE SEEN A ROUGH SLEEPER?
+WHO CAN I INFORM THAT I AM SLEEPING ROUGH OR SEEN A PERSON SLEEPING ROUGH?

 Streetlink - enables members of the public to connect people sleeping rough with the local services that can support them.

 SSAFA - provides lifelong support to anyone who is currently serving or has ever served in the Royal Navy, the Royal Marines, the British Army or the Royal Air Force.
 Support and advice is provided to veterans who are rough sleeping.
+Tel: 0800 7314880

-There is only one hostel in East Lindsey which is based in Skegness.
-There is high demand for this hostel and applicants will normally need a local connection.
-Referrals must be made by a professional and further information can be obtained through any agency the rough sleeper is working with.
+The main hostel in East Lindsey is based in Skegness.
+There is high demand for this hostel and applicants will need a local connection.
+Referrals must be made by East Lindsey District Council and further information can be obtained by contacting the Housing Hub Tel: 01507613135

-The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, Lincoln.
-The hostel is open from 8.30pm until 8.00am each day.
+The only direct access hostel in Lincolnshire is the NOMAD Night Shelter, St Rumbold Street, Lincoln.
+The hostel is open from 9.00pm until 6.00am each day.
 For further details contact the shelter directly

-It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse.
+It is very difficult to obtain hostel accommodation if a rough sleeper has previously been evicted due to breaking the rules especially if it is because of anti social behaviour, rent arrears, drug or alcohol misuse or certain previous convictions.

-Wherever possible, it is important to ask for assistance with obtaining accommodation during the daytime.
-Obtaining accommodation outside of office hours, particularly late at night is very difficult.
+Where possible, it is important to ask for assistance with obtaining accommodation during office hours, as it can be difficult to find accommodation outside of office hours and late at night.